 Borrowing limits of line credit typically range from $5 000 to $150 000, which means they are smaller than term loans.

-You have possibility to take business lines of credit with lower credit limits, that are mostly unsecured, meaning no collateral is required.
+You have possibility to take line of credit with lower credit limits, that is mostly unsecured business, meaning no collateral is required.

 How to qualify for a business line of credit?